mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Update the new GroupContext's confirmed and interim transcript hashes using the new Commit.

-* If the `proposals` vector contains any PSK proposals, derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation corresponds to the order of PSK proposals in the `proposals` vector.
+* If the `proposals` vector contains any PreSharedKey proposals, derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation corresponds to the order of PreSharedKey proposals in the `proposals` vector.
   Otherwise, set `psk_secret` to 0.

 * Use the `commit_secret`, the `psk_secret`, the provisional GroupContext, and